bmanoj27/kodekloud-100-days-aws-cloud/38 - ECS ECR/README.md

     Deploy the Application Using ECS Service:
         Create a service named nautilus-service on the nautilus-cluster to run the task.
         Ensure the service runs at least one task.

+#Since Instance or other resource names change, use sed to replace all values.
+Ex: sed -i 's/devops/xfusion/g *